ctcuff/LiveCode/README.md

 # [LiveCode](https://ctcuff.github.io/LiveCode)

+<p align="center">
+<img src="https://user-images.githubusercontent.com/7400747/64821681-685e0380-d581-11e9-9050-48b61b80dbfd.gif">
+</p>

 LiveCode is a website built using Vue that lets you edit code online collaboratively.
 It uses Microsoft's [monaco editor](https://github.com/microsoft/monaco-editor) to deliver a text-editing experience that feels just like using VSCode.
 Note that Monaco Editor [isn't supported on mobile devices](https://github.com/Microsoft/monaco-editor/issues/246) so because of this, [Ace](https://ace.c9.io/) is used on mobile instead.

-<p align="center">
-<img src="https://user-images.githubusercontent.com/7400747/64821681-685e0380-d581-11e9-9050-48b61b80dbfd.gif">
-</p>
+# How does it work?
+When a user signs in, they'll get a randomly generated workspace ID and they'll be added to a Firebase database.
+When another user connects to their workspace, they'll be added to a socket.io room.
+When someone types, those changes will be broadcast to everyone (except for the user that made those changes) in that room.

 # How do I build this?